 To understand why under certain circumstances a fault is logged a most importantly WHY NOT is invaluable in diagnostics.
 The voltage prediction skill in wiring diagrams is a big workshop time saver.

 The AED training seminar is one of our most popular seminars, it is updated continuously to keep up with changing technology, yet the strong core remains.

-After Jason from Springston Auto Ltd attended the AED training seminar in Christchurch (21 05 2010).
-Jason wrote as comment in the evaluation form that as most value to him was: "Learning how to predict voltages on wiring diagrams without knowing them"
+After Joel from NZDF - Army attended the AED training seminar in Wellington (5 08 2015).
+Joel wrote as comment in the evaluation form that as most value to him was: "learning about what voltage to expect."